cssallg001/CS463-Course-Project/instructions.md

 `git clone https://github.com/cssallg001/CS463-Course-Project.git`
 - This will cause the repository to be cloned to the current directory of your local machine.

-## 2. Use the "cd" command to change your directory to inside of the cloned repository
+## 2. Use the 'cd' command to change your directory to inside of the cloned repository
 `cd CS463-Course-Project/`

-## 3. Verify that "make" is installed and properly up to date within your Unix distro.
+## 3. Verify that 'make' is installed and properly up to date within your Unix distro.
-- If "make" is not yet installed your Unix distro, you can simply run this command
+- If 'make' is not yet installed your Unix distro, you can simply run this command
 `sudo apt update; sudo apt upgrade -y; sudo apt install make`

-## 4. Run the "make" command
+## 4. Run the 'make' command
 `make`
 - This will run the file "makefile", which contains code to compile and run the code contained within "main.cpp".